Here's the most current schematic

 transition as shown.

-Install the two 10-turn VDD drain inductors
+Remove them from the 1/4" form and install the two 10-turn VDD drain inductors

 coaxial capacitor is next, formed in a way that keeps the open end away from